jonathanicholas/dtm-fmri/README.md

 ## Data
 #### Texts
 Functional connectivity at each time point was converted via Symbolic Aggregate Approximation (SAX) and saved in documents in the DTM/texts directory for each dataset.
 This is input data for the dynamic topic model.
-Raw timeseries are not in this repository.
+Raw timeseries for HCP data are in this repository, but non-public timeseries are located in the copy on sherlock $OAK/projects/jnichola/dtm-fmri.

 ## Code
 #### DTM/main.py